Global Cultures, B.A.

 Pacific Rim: Explores the movement of people and cultures in relationship to the historical and contemporary experience of societies that are adjacent to the Pacific Ocean, including, among others, India, China, Japan, Korea, Vietnam, the United States, Central and South America, and Malaysia.

 Inter-Area Studies: Includes comparative studies of the geographical regions outlined in the above six emphases, for instance, the analysis of Africans in Asia, or the cultural, historical, and political connections between the Atlantic and the Pacific Rim.

 Students may also design their own emphasis by combining two or more regional emphases in a non-traditional fashion.
 For instance, a student may wish to study what is known as “Creole” (oral) literatures, found in multiple locations in Africa, Asia, and the Americas.

 All courses taken abroad must be approved.
-Course approval typically involves the following: (1) presentation of syllabi and other pertinent course materials (term papers, exams, etc.) from the foreign host university, and (2) submission of a UCI Humanities Petition form (available online, and to be completed after student’s return to UCI) to the Undergraduate Director of the Program in Global Cultures, and to the Office of Undergraduate Study.
-Students are advised to consult with the Humanities Office of Undergraduate Study (HIB 143) and the Global Cultures Director both before and after their stay abroad.
+Course approval typically involves the following: (1) presentation of syllabi and other pertinent course materials (term papers, exams, etc.) from the foreign host university, and (2) submission of a UCI Humanities Petition form (available online, and to be completed after student’s return to UCI) to the Director of the Global Cultures program, and to the Office of Undergraduate Study.
+Students are advised to consult with the Humanities Office of Undergraduate Study (HIB 143) and the Director of the Global Cultures program both before and after their stay abroad.
 NOTE: See also the residence requirement in the major and minor.